 The Notes are our debt securities, the return on which is linked to the performance of the Underlyings.
 The related guarantees are BAC's obligations.
 Any payments on the Notes, including any Coupon Payments, depend on the credit risk of BofA Finance and BAC and on the performance of each of the Underlyings.
 The economic terms of the Notes reflect our and BAC's actual or perceived creditworthiness at the time of pricing and are based on BAC's internal funding rate, which is the rate it would pay to borrow funds through the issuance of market-linked Notes, and the economic terms of certain related hedging arrangements it enters into.
 BAC's internal funding rate is typically lower than the rate it would pay when it issues conventional fixed or floating rate debt securities.
-This difference in funding rate, as well as the underwriting discount and the hedging related charges described elsewhere in this pricing supplement, reduced the economic terms of the Notes to you and the initial estimated value of the Notes.
-Due to these factors, the public offering price you are paying to purchase the Notes is greater than the initial estimated value of the Notes as of the Trade Date.
-On the cover page of this pricing supplement, we have provided the initial estimated value of the Notes as of the Trade Date.
+This difference in funding rate, as well as the underwriting discount and the hedging related charges described elsewhere in this pricing supplement, will reduce the economic terms of the Notes to you and the initial estimated value of the Notes in the initial estimated value of the Notes as of the Trade Date.
+On the cover page of this preliminary pricing supplement, we have provided the initial estimated value range for the Notes.
+The final pricing supplement will set forth the initial estimated value of the Notes as of the Trade Date.